 - (2) turtleneck for wrapping the neck, or scarf

-- (4) pairs of long white cotton tube socks to cover hands and feet or cotton/bamboo gloves and stay-on booties like these.
+- (4) pairs of long white cotton tube socks to cover hands and feet or cotton/bamboo gloves.

 - (2) sets of gauze bandages for wrapping the face and head/scalp or an infant stay-on hat like this one.